Codecademy/docs/content/general/concepts/http/http.md

 ---
 Title: 'HTTP'
-Description: 'HTTP is used for fetching HTML documents and other Web-based resources.'
+Description: 'HTTP is used for fetching HTML documents and other web-based resources.'
 Subjects:
   - 'Code Foundations'
   - 'Web Development'